 Puppies love to play with their people, often whether their person has time for it at the moment or not!
 Shoelaces, pant legs, fingers, and toes often become targets for a bored puppy, much to the chagrin of their owner.
-Why not build time into your day where you play with interactive toys for a puppy that help build a healthy bond, improve communication, and increase confidence?
+Why not build time into your day where you play with interactive toys for a puppy that helps build a healthy bond, improve communication, and increase confidence?
 Playing with interactive toys for a puppy also allows time to improve their manners and training without seeming to them as though they are in a formal training session.
 Interactive play can teach restraint in things like biting behavior and vocalizing while the pup is given the instant reward of the play session – a strong motivator for a dog of any age!

 Interactive toys for puppies can include just about anything that requires your input and attention.
 Throwing a ball is interactive and think about all the great training that can go into something as simple as retrieving a ball!